-- the provisions of the scheme provide that all decisions which fall to be made by the trustees are made by unanimous agreement by the trustees who are members of the scheme; or - the scheme has a trustee who is independent in relation to the scheme for the purposes of section 23 of the 1995 Act (power to appoint independent trustees), and is recorded in the register maintained by TPR in accordance with regulations made under subsection (4) of that section. - 59.
+- 58. Schemes which meet the relevant criteria8 are exempt from appointing a scheme auditor under PA 1995, including schemes with: - fewer than 2 members: - fewer than 12 members where all the members are trustees of the scheme; and either - the provisions of the scheme provide that all decisions which fall to be made by the trustees are made by unanimous agreement by the trustees who are members of the scheme; or - the scheme has a trustee who is independent in relation to the scheme for the purposes of section 23 of the 1995 Act (power to appoint independent trustees). and is recorded in the register maintained by TPR in accordance with regulations made under subsection (4) of that section. - 59.
 This exemption therefore does not apply if, for example, there are deferred members who are not trustees.
 Even if the exemption applies, the scheme's trust deed and rules may still require an audit and HMRC and the scheme actuary may require scheme financial statements.
-Schemes which are exempt from the requirement to appoint an auditor are also exempt from the requirement to prepare a payment schedule.
+Schemes which are exempt from the requirement to appoint an auditor are mostly also exempt from the requirement to prepare a payment schedule or schedule of contributions